AssetMark | Blog

 You don't have to reinvent the wheel; you can repurpose content from old blogs or webinars and craft them into a downloadable asset, such as a pdf.

 Whatever you do here, the key is to "gate" your premium content by asking for a contact (email address) in exchange.
+Don’t ask for more information than you need; the exchange (value for information) needs to be worth it to your contacts and you don’t want to make them jump through more hoops than necessary.

 The takeaway?
 With content marketing, you can be yourself and share your knowledge, all while: